top of page

 Summary

-These terms are often popularized in media, social media platforms, or casual conversation, leading to dilution of their clinical meaning.
+These terms are often popularized in media, social media, and everyday conversations, which dilutes their clinical meaning.
 This can trivialize serious mental health conditions and reduce empathy for those affected.
-Misusing these terms can stigmatize mental health disorders, spread misinformation, and make it harder for individuals with these conditions to be taken seriously.
-Definitions are based on established psychological frameworks (e.g., DSM-5 for diagnostic criteria).
-Misuse examples reflect common trends observed in everyday language, where terms like "triggered" or "narcissist" are frequently used colloquially.
+Misusing these terms can stigmatize mental health disorders It spreads misinformation and creates obstacles for those affected to be taken seriously.
+Definitions are based on established psychological frameworks (e.g., DSM-5 for diagnostic criteria) and it takes time and comprehensive evaluation to properly disgnose these conditions.
+Misuse examples show common trends observed in everyday language, where terms like "triggered" or "narcissist" are often used casually.

 Comments